 Exercise 4: Read the sets of sentences below.
-Order the sentences so as to match the Hook \rightarrow General Statements \rightarrow Thesis Statement structure for the introduction paragraph.
+Order the sentences so as to match the Hook $\rightarrow$ General Statements $\rightarrow$ Thesis Statement structure for the introduction paragraph.

 1. Demographics and Social Policies a) Currently, many countries are experiencing population stagnation and even population decline as their demographics change. (b) Population decline in Japan is now accelerating, so it is important to examine the causes and possible effects of this social trend. (c) This change, in turn, will affect these societies immensely, including Japan. (d) Few people realize that a country's demographics determine its future social policies.
 Hook General Statements Thesis Statement 2.
-Energy (a) Therefore, countries need to plan their energy policy wisely and decide what types of energy production to provide for, balancing between alternatives and fossil fuels. (b) Comparing two types of alternative energy production - nuclear and wind-power - can help to better understand them and determine which should be promoted for our future energy needs. c) Our modern lifestyle relies heavily upon electricity. (d) Without electricity, our cities would be dark, computer systems would not function, and factories and other businesses could not operate. (e) It follows that since electricity is so important, relying primarily on fossil fuels to generate electricity poses a serious risk to our current way of life.
+Energy (a) Therefore, such countries need to plan their energy policy wisely and decide what types of energy production to provide for, balancing between alternatives and fossil fuels. (b) Comparing two types of alternative energy production - nuclear and wind-power - can help to better understand them and determine which should be promoted for future energy needs. c) Modern lifestyles rely heavily upon electricity. d) Without electricity, our cities would be dark, computer systems would not function, and factories and other businesses could not operate. (e) It follows that since electricity is so important, relying primarily on fossil fuels to generate electricity poses a serious risk to the current way of life in modern nations.
 Hook General Statements Thesis Statement